 DR. LEIGH ANNE HARDEN is an assistant professor of biology at Benedictine University (BenU), Lisle, IL.
 She is an integrative functional ecologist and has been involved in the research and conservation of reptiles and amphibians since 2005.
 She received her B.S. in Biology from Davidson College, NC in 2007 and received her Ph.D. in Marine Biology from the University of North Carolina Wilmington (UNCW), NC in 2013 under the advisement of Dr. Amanda Southwood Williard.
 Before coming to BenU in 2015, she was a Postdoctoral Research Associate and Adjunct Assistant Professor of Biology at Davidson College, NC, and she was a Postdoctoral Research and Teaching Associate position at Loyola University Chicago (LUC), IL in the Milanovich Lab.
 The Harden Lab continues to collaborate with The Milanovich Lab @ LUC studying the effects of land-use and climate change on, and the ecological role of, amphibians and reptiles – in both natural and urban ecosystems.

-SUMAIYA SHAHJAHAN is a senior at Benedictine University pursuing a major in Medical Humanities along with a minor in Medical Spanish.
-Sumaiya is president of the American Red Cross chapter and is the secretary of Care to Cure.
-She began her work with the Harden Lab in Spring of 2017 and has also been a NSSRP summer research student.
-Along with Alex and Rebecca, Sumaiya focuses on the assessment of the hematological health and immune response of captive-reared, re-released augmented Blanding’s turtle populations.
+SUMAIYA SHAHJAHAN is a graduate of Benedictine University with a major in Medical Humanities along with a minor in Medical Spanish.
+Sumaiya began her work with the Harden Lab in Spring of 2017 and was also a 2017 NSSRP summer research student.
+Along with Alex and Rebecca, Sumaiya worked on research to assess the hematological health and immune response of captive-reared, re-released augmented Blanding’s turtle populations.